jeanfrancoislarente/sitecore-demo-blog/_posts/azure-vmss-agents.md

 - created a VM
 - customized it by running a script against it
-- generalized, stopped and deallocated it
+- generalized, stopped and de-allocated it
 - created an image and retrieved its id (`$imgId`)

 The naming convention I use for our team's scale sets is simply a prefix of `vmss-` followed by the `$vmName`.
 For Windows 2004, my `$vmName` would be 2004 and the result would be `vmss-2004`.